Meeting-BaaS/settings/README-EMAILS.md

 - `POST /email/developer/resources` — Send developer resources
 - `POST /email/account/security` — Send security alerts
 - `POST /email/account/billing` — Send billing notifications
+Comment - Two things, can you please explain what it requires in the body of these POST requests, if anything.
+Secondly, please ensure that the endpoints are as per the email types.
+For example, its called email/announcements/product-updates not product_updates.
+Additionally, some email types like email/reports/usage-reports are missing
 ---

 ## Mapping to Frontend API Spec